On the noncommutative geometry of square superpotential algebras: Introduction

-\textbf{Conventions:} $k$ denotes an algebraically closed field of characteristic zero; all algebras are finitely generated over $k$.
+\textbf{Conventions:} $k$ denotes an algebraically closed field of characteristic zero.
+All algebras are unital and finitely-generated over $k$.
 By module we mean \textit{left} module.
-For brevity the term ``quiver algebra'' is used in place of ``path algebra modulo relations''.
-By a cycle in a quiver we mean an \textit{oriented} cycle.
-The set of paths in a quiver $Q$ of length $n$ is denoted $Q_n$. $\operatorname{h}(p)$ and $\operatorname{t}(p)$ denote the head vertex and tail vertex of a path $p$, respectively.
+For brevity the term \textit{quiver algebra} is used in place of path algebra modulo relations.
+By a cycle in a quiver we mean an oriented cycle.
+The set of paths of length $n$ in a quiver $Q$ is denoted $Q_n$, and the set of all ($k$-linear combinations of) paths of length greater than or equal to $n$ is denoted $Q_{\geq n}$ (respectively $kQ_{\geq n}$). $\operatorname{h}(p)$ and $\operatorname{t}(p)$ denote the head vertex and tail vertex of a path $p$, respectively.
 Path concatenation is read right to left (following the composition of maps).
-The term ``superpotential algebra'' is synonymous with ``vacualgebra'', and the completion is often called a ``Jacobian algebra''.
+By a \textit{cyclic proper subpath} we mean a subpath of nonzero length.
+The term \textit{superpotential algebra} is synonymous with \textit{vacualgebra} and \textit{quiver with potential}.